 European Neighbourhood Policy - East - indicators for sustainable development goals

-While consensus is in the process of being reached at both the UN and EU level on a detailed indicator list for regular monitoring of the SDGs, this article provides a foretaste of likely developments.
-The information presented is restricted to official data and bridges the gap until Eurostat is in a position to release a more complete dataset for regular monitoring.
-This article presents ad-hoc information for ENP-East countries and is based on indicators that currently form part of Eurostat’s regular data collection exercise for ENP-East countries; the data can be found on Eurostat’s online database (Eurobase).
+Both the UN and the EU have established detailed indicator lists for regular monitoring of the SDGs.
+This article presents ad-hoc information for ENP-East countries and is based on indicators that currently form part of Eurostat’s regular data collection exercise for ENP-East countries, rather than a specific data collection exercise related to SDGs; the data can be found on Eurostat’s online database (Eurobase).

 - 1 Main statistical findings